 Q. How often does the Board meet?

-A. There are two "in-person" and a minimum of two telephonic board meetings.
-Additionally, there is a two day board retreat.
+A. There are two "in-person" and a minimum of two conference call board meetings.
+Additionally, there is a two-day board retreat.
 The retreat location varies.
-The board meets at the NRPA annual conference in the fall where the location moves to a major city each year.
-The other in-person meeting is usually held at the NRPA main office in Ashburn, VA (February or March).
+The board meets at the NRPA annual conference in the fall where the site moves to a major city each year.
+The board also meets in person at the NRPA main office in Ashburn, Virginia.

 Q. Does NRPA cover my travel expenses?

-A. No – all board members are expected to pay their own travel costs.
-NRPA does however cover group meals.
+A. No – all board members are expected to pay their travel costs.
+NRPA does, however, cover group meals.
 NRPA’s discounted room rates are available to board members.

 Q. What is the time commitment for board members?

-A. Board members should be well prepared for each board meeting.
-This can be accomplished by reading the materials the CEO sends prior to the meeting.
+A. Board members need to prepare for each board meeting.
+Preparation includes reading the materials the CEO sends before the meeting.
 Additionally, board members are expected to stay abreast of the industry’s issues.